SunnysideAaron/wetesa-1/common/docs/Decision Records/Architecture/ADR-1017 Template Cache.md

   - so either we make them set to file names or we read each file and each define
   - to try and match them up.
 Even more complex if we have sub directories and allow defines to have the same name across files.
+3. one thought would be to force the name of the sub templates to include the path and file name?

 ## Not an Option